-2.1.3.1.1 Starting the Installation in Graphical Mode To start the graphical-mode installation process using the installation files with names ending in .bin, do the following:
+2.1.3.1.1 Starting the Installation in Graphical Mode To start the graphical-mode installation process using the installation files with names ending in .bin:

 - 1. Log in to the target UNIX system. - 2.
 To change the permissions of the file enter the following command: